How To Compete In a Bidding War and Win!

 We all know that in multiple-offer scenarios, time is often of the essence.
 One of the best ways to help show sellers that you’re prepared—and ready to move quickly—is by including a deposit with your first

 bid.
-Knowing that you’re finances are in order and you are serious about the offer will help ensure that sellers feel confident about accepting an offer.
+Knowing that your finances are in order and you are serious about the offer will help ensure that sellers feel confident about accepting an offer.

 Present the offer in-person

 First impressions matter.
-That’s why presenting your offer in-person (instead of simply sending an email) could work to your benefit.
+That’s why presenting your offer in-person (instead of simply sending an email) could work to your benefit when possible.
 While it may seem like a small thing, showing up (and respecting

 the seller’s time) may help ensure that your bid stands out.